mandyhee/BIOS-699-Analysis-of-Biostatistical-Investigations/README.md

 In this study, impact of menthol flavoring cigarettes on transition of cigarette to e-cigarette were being assessed, as well as other demographic factors that might impact the transition.

 ### II.
 Study Design
 Data were collected from the PATH (Population Assessment of Tobacco and Health) study.
 There were total around 49,000 people age 12 years and older participated in this study, the study spanned from wave 1 (2013) to wave 4 (2017), information regarding to tobacco usage, age, gender, education, income, health conditions were also collected for each individual in each wave.
+Sampling weight for each wave (*single-wave longitudinal weight*, *all-waves longitudinal weight*) were addressed for each participant to ensure the representativeness of population average.

 ### III.
 Statistical Analysis
 To focus on cigarette to e-cigarette transitions, trajectory analysis and logistic regression were conducted targeting the participants who started as cigarette but non-e-cigarette users at wave 1, developments of their e-cigarette usage through wave 2 to wave 4 were assessed.
 ROC analysis was also assessed to check logistic regression model performance.

+All analyses were done in SAS 9.4, procedure used: `PROC SQL`, `PROC SURVEYFREQ`, `PROC SURVEYLOGISTIC`.

 ## Project 3: Investigation of common chronic medication use and tumor sites in head and neck squamous cell carcinoma (HNSCC)
 ### I. Project Description